OWASP/www-project-threat-dragon/tab_roadmap.md

 * convert from mxgraph native xml and write as json file

 **demonstration pages**:
-* an online demonstration should be provided on [threat dragon's github pages](https://threatdragon.github.io/demo), which should either be a snapshot or a release version ... to be decided
+* an online demonstration should be provided on [threat dragon's github pages](https://threatdragon.github.io/demo)
+* demo should either be a snapshot or a release version, to be decided

 **documention**:
-* documentation should be updated at the [threat dragon github pages](https://threatdragon.github.io/docs), possibky using path /docs/
+* documentation should be updated at the [threat dragon github pages](https://threatdragon.github.io/docs)
+* version 2.0 docs should initially use path /docs/, so that  version 1.x docs are preserved until version 2.0 is ready
+* docs should be static pages based on [Jekyll](https://jekyllrb.com) and [markdown](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll)